j-jimenez01/Fibonacci_Solitaire/README.md

 # Fibonacci Solitaire

-This program implements Fibonacci Solitaire, a card game that challenges players to create piles and identify Fibonacci sequences.
-It is written in C++ and allows you to play the game interactively.
+Fibonacci Solitaire is a C++ program that lets you play an engaging card game centered around creating piles and identifying Fibonacci sequences.
+The program guides you through the game, automatically performing calculations and checking for Fibonacci numbers.

 ## Game Objective